yuhengtu/CS-self-learning/README.md

 This is a CS self learning repository following [csdiy](https://csdiy.wiki/).

-No credits, no GPA, pursue knowledge, to collide with the the smartest brains of humanity.
+No credits, no GPA, pursue knowledge, to collide with the smartest brains of humanity.

 Thanks for the open source courses and materials.

-If I have uploaded inappropriate content, please contact me at yuhengtuece@gmail.com and I will delete it immediately.
+If I have uploaded inappropriate content, please contact me at yuhengtuece@gmail.com, and I will delete it immediately.

 # Contents